Programs

 Students compete at up to 14 debate tournaments from September to December.
 Debaters are paired into partnerships (2-person teams) with a classmate at the same level of competitive mastery.
 Our debate divisions are designed to get students at every point of entry excited about debate:

-Rookie: For new students reading at or below 9th grade English reading level.
-A basic packet including affirmative & negative cases of evidence, arguments, and refutations is provided to all rookie competitors.
+• Novice Division: Includes sub-levels designed for for new students reading at or below 9th grade English reading level, new students reading at or above 10th grade level, and those who have competed in debate during middle school.
+A basic packet including affirmative & negative cases of evidence, arguments, and refutations is provided to all novice competitors.